-In addition, there are a large number of rarer endocrine conditions, including for example Cushing's disease, acromegaly, multiple endocrine neoplasia and congenital adrenal hyperplasia.
+The rarer endocrine conditions include for example Cushing's disease, acromegaly, multiple endocrine neoplasia and congenital adrenal hyperplasia.

 ESE's vision is to shape the future of endocrinology to improve science, knowledge and health, and to have a real impact on healthcare and treatment of these conditions.
 Our mission is to advance endocrinology.
 We unite, support and represent our specialty, promoting collaboration and best practice, and enable our community to develop and share the best knowledge in endocrine science and medicine.